 Calls are made in the Phone app, which you can find in the bottom-left corner of the Home screen.

 When the app opens, there are several icons across the bottom of the screen.
-These are:

 Answering a call can be done in two different ways, depending on whether the screen is locked.